boscoh/pdbremix/readme.md

 ### Reading Trajectories

 Reading a trajectory in `pdbremix` is simply plugging in a Soup read from topology files to a frame reader.
 This is achieved from a Trajectory class defined for each package with a common interface.
-This interace is
+This interace is:

 	class TrajectoryReader
-	  Attributes
+	  Attributes:
 	    soup
-	    i\_frame
-	    self.n\_frame
-	  Method
-	    __init__
-	    load\_frame(i\_frame)
+	    i_frame
+	    self.n_frame
+	  Method:
+	    load_frame(i_frame)

 You an access it through the factory function:

 	import simulate.trajectory
 	trj = simulate.trajectory.open_trajectory('md')

-which will look for the topology and trajectories with the sam base name.
+which will look for the topology and trajectories with the same base name.

 To run through the frames, simply: